Pentadrago/spring-boot-example-wicket/README.md

+**Update:** Now building a war archive containing a webapp directory.

 spring-boot-example-wicket
 ==========================

 This project builds and runs a minimal wicket web application.

 Implemented:
-* fat jar starting a tomcat server
+* fat war starting a tomcat server
 * wicket web application as spring boot starting point
 * using ServletContextInitializer instead of web.xml
 * spring wiring into wicket web pages
+* SpringBootServletInitializer used for optional deployment on application server

 ##Notable classes